2019 Tax Reform Calculator

 Editor’s Note: This article was originally published on February 16, 2018.
 While the comparison feature of our tax reform tax calculator is no longer available, you can still receive insights on how tax reform may affect your refund or balance due.
 Check out our tax refund calculator today.

 We understand the confusion and questions that follow major tax law changes.
-From the Tax Cuts and Jobs Act (TCJA) to sharing the possible impact of the recent government shutdowns, we can help prepare you for all that comes your way.
+From the Tax Cuts and Jobs Act (TCJA) to sharing the possible impact of other tax laws, we can help prepare you for all that comes your way.

-Due to the mix of updates included in the TCJA, many clients were left wondering if basic credits such as the Earned Income and Tax Credit (EITC) or unreimbursed business deductions are still available to claim.
+Due to the sweeping updates included in the TCJA, many taxpayers were left wondering if basic credits such as the Earned Income Tax Credit (EITC) or unreimbursed employee business expenses are still available to claim.

 Even though it’s the second tax season under the new TCJA rules, you may still be getting used to understanding how the changes affect your taxes.
 That’s where our tax reform calculator comes in.

 With our calculator, the impact of tax reform is built into the relevant questions as well as the credit and deduction amounts.
 For example, the tax reform refund calculator knows to use the updated amount for the Child Tax Credit if you’re claiming your children on your taxes.